 Opening in Spring 2018, it’s the first sign that 2018 is going to be another excellent year for London restaurants.

-Brat: Opens 2018 Spring, Redchurch Street, Shoreditch, E1 6JJ, Follow Tomos on Twitter For More Information
+Brat: Opens 17th March 2018, Redchurch Street, Shoreditch, E1 6JJ, Follow Tomos on Twitter For More Information